Four Dama Gazelles Recently Observed In Niger

 The National Nature Reserve of Aïr and Ténéré in Niger is home to some iconic animal species – among which the dama gazelle (Nanger dama), one of the most endangered antelopes on the planet.

-Due to human activity in the valleys – which sadly often results in more poaching - the dama gazelle has found refuge on the Takoloukouzet mountain, which is located in the reserve.
+Due to human activity in the valleys – the dama gazelle has found refuge on the mountain Takoloukouzet, which is located in the reserve.
 The species is still listed as ‘Critically Endangered’ on the IUCN list with only a few hundred individuals still living in the wild.

 Following a period of political instability in Northern Niger, the species was considered possibly extinct in the reserve.
-However, local populations mentioned the presence of some last individuals in very remote places with no possible access by vehicle.
-A joint mission of SCF and the Direction de la Faune de la chasse et des Parcs et Réserves (DFC/PR) funded by the World Heritage Fund, finally confirmed this information.
+However, local populations mentioned the presence of some people in the near future.
+A joint mission of SCF and the Directorate of Wildlife Hunting and Parks and Reserves (DFC / PR) funded by the World Heritage Fund, finally confirmed this information.

-In January 2017, SCF put thirteen camera traps in this area to learn more about the distribution and number of animals living there.
-The aim is also to provide more information to the wildlife authorities responsible for the reserve’s management.
-This would help them determine what specific activities are needed for the conservation of the species in the area.
+In January 2017, SCF put thirteen camera traps in this area to learn more about the distribution of animals living there.
+The responsible is responsible for the reserve management.
+This would help determine what specific activities are needed for the conservation of the species in the area.

-Every six months, members of SCF Niger ‘staff go on a mission on the Takolokouzet to collect the data from the camera traps, check and move them, which allows to cover most of the area.
+Every six months, members of SCF Niger ‘staff go on a mission on the Takolokouzet to collect data from the camera traps, check and move them, which allows to cover most of the area.
 In February, 4 Dama gazelles were observed and several indirect observations were made.
-A drone was also given a try this time as part of both monitoring and mapping activities.
-This new tool will definitely make things easier on this difficult-to-access rough terrain…
+A drone has also been given this time by both monitoring and mapping activities.
+This new tool will definitely make things easier on this difficult-to-access rough terrain.